a2z2k26/bumba-voice/docs/voice/BUMBA_IDENTITY_ENHANCEMENT.md

 ### Before Enhancement

 **User's typical experience:**
-1. User: "Hey Chatta, how are you?"
+1. User: "Hey Bumba, how are you?"
-2. Claude: "I'm not sure what you mean by 'Chatta'..."
+2. Claude: "I'm not sure what you mean by 'Bumba'..."
 3. User: "Please read CLAUDE.md"
 4. Claude: [Reads CLAUDE.md] "Ah, I understand.
 How can I help?"